Nasir2712/iOS-Development/README.md

 # iOS-Development
-Some of my projects that i have worked on the last year.
+Some of my projects that i have worked on last year.
 I wanted to try something new and iOS development was so interesting especially learning Swift 2.0.

 Instagram Clone - This application is made using Swift 2.0 and Parse.
 This application is a clone of instagram where a user can add in images, follow and unfollow other users.
 The user can also upload images and view other users posts on its newsfeed.